Bubble Cup 12 Rules

 Qualification round problems are directly available on Bubble Cup website under “Competitors corner” section.
 The contestants will solve and submit the problems on Bubble Cup website using one of the following programming languages C#, C++ and Pascal.
 All problem inputs should be read directly from standard input and problem outputs should be written to standard output.
 Maximum number of submissions per team member per problem is 256.
 Intentionally creating multiple accounts for submission purposes will result in a team ban.
-Compiler versions of these languages used by Bubble Cup grader are:
+Compiler versions of the programming languages used by Bubble Cup grader are:

 - C++ - MinGW 7.2.0